bravetto/bridge/AI_CONTEXT.md

 # AI Context - DO NOT DELETE

 ## What This Project Is
-- **Production advocacy site** for JAHmere Webb's July 28th court date (STABLE - DO NOT BREAK)
+- **Production advocacy site** for JAHmere Webb's August 25th, 2025 court date (STABLE - DO NOT BREAK)
 - Next.js 15.4.2 App Router architecture
 - ~482 TypeScript files, 0 errors maintained
-- Deployed on Vercel: july28freedom.vercel.app
+- Deployed on Vercel: august25freedom.vercel.app

 ## Critical Paths (DO NOT CHANGE WITHOUT TESTING)
 1. `/src/app` - App Router pages (97 routes)